SuperRunt/superrunt.github.io/_posts/2015-01-06-animating-inline-uipickerview.markdown

 <h2>Add cell to table in storyboard</h2>

 Add a UITableViewCell below the cell that displays whatever the current option is.
 Place a UIPickerView in the table cell.
-The picker view should be pinned to teh sides and top of the content view.
+The picker view should be pinned to the sides and top of the content view.
 I think the fastest way of doing that is to select the picker view, go to Editor->Pin and choose appropriately there.
 It's also important to set the table view cell row height to 0:<br>
 <img width="190" src="/assets/img/posts/table_cell_settings.png"><br>